Teen Outreach Program

 Evidence of effectiveness

-Results from a randomized control trial conducted between 1991 through 1995 (published in 1997) supported the effectiveness of Wyman’s Teen Outreach Program for high school students.
-This evaluation included 695 diverse students in grade 9 through 12 across 25 sites in the US (Black = 67%, Latinx = 11%, White = 19%).
-The study found that high school students who participated in the program were less likely to report failing a course, being suspended, or becoming pregnant compared to students in the control group (outcomes reported 9 months after baseline while controlling for outcome pretest, and socio-demographic characteristics of students).
+Results from a randomized control trial (RCT) conducted between 1991 through 1995 (published in 1997) supported the effectiveness of Wyman’s Teen Outreach Program for high school students.
+This evaluation included 695 diverse students in grade 9 through 12 across 25 sites in the U.S. (67% Black/African American, 19% white, 11% Latinx).
+The study found that high school students who participated in the program were less likely to report failing a course, being suspended, or becoming pregnant compared to students in the control group (outcomes reported nine months after baseline while controlling for outcome pretest, and socio-demographic characteristics of students).

 Results from a quasi-experimental evaluation conducted in 2012 (published in 2016; McBride et al.) supported the effectiveness of Wyman’s Teen Outreach Program for middle school students.
-This evaluation included 218 grade 7 students enrolled in in an urban setting in the US Midwest (Black = 87%; eligible for FRPL = 81%).
-The study found that students in grade 7 who participated in the program were less likely to self-report failing grades and skipping classes compared to students in the comparison group (outcomes reported 9 months after baseline while controlling for outcome pretest).
+This evaluation included 218 grade 7 students enrolled in in an urban setting in the U.S. Midwest (87% Black/African American; 81% eligible for free or reduced-price lunch (FRPL)).
+The study found that students in grade 7 who participated in the program were less likely to self-report failing grades and skipping classes compared to students in the comparison group (outcomes reported nine months after baseline while controlling for outcome pretest).

 /